jlenoble/keyfunc/README.md

   {property: 'color'}, // Third argument and all subsequent ones can be
-  // anything matched literally from their property 'id' downwards 'array', // Fourth argument is an array of 'object' 'set', // Fifth argument is a set of 'object'
+  // anything matched literally from their property 'id' downwards 'array', // Fourth argument is an array of 'object' 'set' // Fifth argument is a set of 'object'
 );

 const obj = {id: 1};